Last updated March 23, 2022.

 You may be worried that adding so many carbs back into your diet will make you gain weight or set off carb cravings.

 In fact, you may find the opposite to be true.

-Commenters claim that strategically eating carbs not only improves their mood, but often helps them lose weight and reduce cravings.
+You’ll see that many reviewers found that strategically eating carbs not only improves their mood, but often helps them lose weight and reduce cravings.

 Four Foods That Increase Serotonin Naturally

 There are a handful of foods that do not contain serotonin, but work by a variety of mechanisms to increase serotonin naturally.

 The spice turmeric contains the active ingredient curcumin which readily crosses the blood-brain barrier and increases levels of both serotonin and dopamine, another neurotransmitter linked to depression.